 16S data analysis was done using a combination of QIIME 1.9.0 (Caporaso et al., 2010a) and 64-bit usearch version 8.0 (Edgar, 2010).
 After removal of barcode and primer sequences, reads were truncated to a length of 290bp, and only reads with a quality score Q above 15 and no ambiguous bases were retained for the analysis.
 16S rRNA gene sequence reads were subjected to demultiplexing, quality filtering using QIIME.
 Dereplication was done using usearch.
 De novo OTU identification and chimera detection was done on the remaining 6.705.959 reads using OUT clustering algorithm of UPARSE (Edgar, 2013) with the ‘minsize’ option set to 2 to remove singletons.
 Furthermore, we use a reference based approach to remove singletons in usearch using Greengenes (GG) das reference database (version 13.8) (DeSantis et al., 2006) clustered at 97% identity with parameters ‘strand plus’.
 OTU were renamed and reads were mapped back to OTUs to generate the OTU table with usearch8 with ‘-strand plus’ and ‘-id 0.97’ as options followed by a modified version of uc2otutab.py from drive5.
 We used ‘biom convert’ script with parameters --table-type="OTU table" --to-json to generate a table in biom format.
 Finally, we assigned taxonomy using QIIME and the RDP classifier trained on GG clustered at 97% identity to obtain taxonomic classification of the representative sequences.

-Diversity analysis:
+Diversity analysis

 We aligned the representative OTU sequences using PyNAST (Caporaso et al., 2010b) and generated a phylogenetic tree with QIIME.
 We used QIIME to determine the Shannon (OTU evenness) and the Chao1 (OTU richness) indices as well as the total number of observation on the OTU table.
 Statistical analysis (ANOVA) was performed in R using aov function and the TukeyHSD function to perform Tukey Honest Significant Differences.
 All R scripts to reproduce figures are accessible at github.com/hzi-bifo/AIH_metagenome.

-Constrained PcoA:
+Constrained PcoA

 Constrained PCoA was done in R using the capscale and anova.cca function of package VEGAN (Dixon, 2003) on Bray-Curtis (Bray and Curtis, 1957), unweighted Unifrac and weighted normalized Unifrac distance (Lozupone et al., 2011) matrix with 5.000 permutations.
 Permutational multivariate analysis of variance using distance matrices (ADONIS) was done in R using the adonis function of package VEGAN with 5.000 permutations.
 In each case we controlled for false discovery rate (FDR) using the Benjamini and Hochberg procedure (Benjamini and Hochberg, 1995) with alpha set to 0.05.
 Between-class analysis was performed by a principal component analysis using bca function of the ade4 package (Dray and Dufour, 2007) to support the clustering.
 All R scripts to reproduce figures are accessible at github.com/hzi-bifo/AIH_metagenome.

-Identification of significant different OTUs:
+Identification of significant different OTUs

-Because the sparse property of the OTU matrix, we used the zero-inflated Gaussian (ZIG) mixture model to estimate probabilities that a zero for a particular feature in a sample is a technical zero or not.
-Because fold-change estimates might be unreliable if an entire group does not have a positive count for the feature in question we filtered out rare OTUs that are present in <10 samples.
-After normalization using cumNormStat and cumNorm functions of package metagenomeSeq we computed
+After normalization using cumNormStat and cumNorm functions of package metagenomeSeq we fitted a linear model for each OTU or taxa using the lmFit function of the limma R package and perfomed a moderated t-statistics, moderated F-statistics and log-odds of the differential expression by empirical Bayes moderation of the standard errors.

-weighted fold-change estimates and t-statistics using the Expectation-maximization algorithm using fitZig function.
-(Paulson et al., 2013)This technique that accounts for under sampling was shown to be superior to other microbial marker-gene normalization techniques .
+ical bayes statistics for differential expression using the eBayes function of the limma package.
 All R scripts to reproduce figures are accessible at github.com/hzi-bifo/AIH_metagenome.

-Statistics on bacterial translocations markers:
+Statistics on bacterial translocations markers